-Throughout the 2011-2012 Fiscal Year, the We Care Program (WCP) program provided emergency shelter during the coldest months of the winter to 138 chronically homeless men over the age of 18.
+Throughout Fiscal Year 2011-2012, the We Care Program (WCP) program provided emergency shelter during the coldest months of the winter to 138 chronically homeless men over the age of 18.
 The WCP's Cold Weather Shelter operated from December 1, 2011 to March 31, 2012; seven days a week from 6:30 p.m. to 8:00 a.m.
 Volunteers provided participants nutritious meals each evening.
-Out of the total 138 individuals served, 8 were elderly, 51 were persons with disabilities, and 1 was successfully re-housed through the HPRP program.
+Out of the total 138 individuals served, eight (8) were elderly, 51 were persons with disabilities, and one (1) was successfully re-housed through the HPRP program.